10 Facts About the Common Garter Snake

-Generally, common garter snakes prefer grassy locations with a water source nearby, such as streams or ponds, but forests, steep hills, farms and marshlands are also acceptable.
+Generally, common garter snakes prefer grassy locations with a water source nearby, such as streams or ponds, but forests, steep hills, farms and marshland are also acceptable.
 There are 13 subspecies, each under the united common garter snake umbrella.

 In nature, one of the most destructive toxins that tears a path through any organism it enters is the tetrodotoxin.
 This is an extremely powerful neurotoxin, and in the novel of From Russia With Love, this is the toxin that Rosa Klebb stabbed James Bond with using the spiked end of her shoe (unlike the film, where he managed to dodge).
 It’s why Japanese fugu has to be thoroughly prepared and it’s why amateurish versions can cause a tingling sensation.